kotirintamamies/youtube-batch-mp3/README.md

 # youtube-batch-mp3 (for windows systems)
-List links in a text file and batch automate all of it into mp3 files about them
+List links in a text file and batch automate all of it into mp3 files

 ##Dependencies
 Youtube-dl (install .exe in program folder)